fenhl/async-proto/README.md

-# async-proto
+This is `async-proto`, a library crate facilitating simple binary network protocols with `async` support.

-Rust library facilitating simple binary network protocols with async support
+For a list of available Cargo features, see the crate-level documentation.